deepsquare-io/grid/docs/docs/05-deploy-deepsquare/04-samples/01-upscaling.md

 DeepSquare integrates the neural network model optimised image upscaler [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN).

-This guide presents how we designed and implmented the workflow to execute Real-ESRGAN on the DeepSquare GRID.
+This guide presents how we designed and implmented the workflow to execute Real-ESRGAN on the DeepSquare Grid.

 ## Design